josephptflanagan/Converter/README.md

 This Convertor could be handled by built in functionality of Javascript, but I wanted to see if I could figure out the algorithm myself, and I believe I have.

 ## Hex to RGB to HSL Convertor
-Working on this one at the moment, Hex to RGB is now functional, RGB to hex too.
-Anything with HSL is going to take a little while longer as I have to figure out exactly how those values exchange with either Hex or RGB.
-I will have to refactor the code to modularize it before moving on to HSL.
+Working on this one at the moment, hex to RGB, RGB to hex, HSL to RGB, HSL to Hex all working.
+Working on Hex and RGB to HSL.
+There is also an issue with the regex checking in RGB to Hex at the moment I need to work out.